 - Lack of flexibility and scalability in project implementations

 - No centralized control and policy management

-With the explosion in the number of HSMs purchased in an organization, cryptographic decisions such as algorithms, key sizes and crypto-periods are often enforced on a per-project basis.
+With the explosion in the number of HSMs purchased in an organization, cryptographic decisions such as algorithms, key sizes, and crypto-periods are often enforced on a per-project basis.
 This reduces the flexibility and scalability of projects.

-Experts suggest that deprecating a cryptographic algorithm or hash (MD5, SHA1, DES) in such scenarios will be highly expensive.
+According to experts, deprecating a cryptographic algorithm or hash (MD5, SHA1, DES) in such scenarios will be highly expensive.
 Another consequence of large numbers of HSMs will also result in additional training costs for developers and architects to get familiar with the different brands of HSM.

 Controlling everything from one place is the most simple and efficient way to manage crypto.

 One of the toughest jobs in crypto management is policy enforcement.